OpenSees/OpenSeesDocumentation/docs/_sources/developer/build.rst.txt

 .. warning::

-   This last copy is needed as the OpenSeesPy.dylib module at present actually needs to load from a file named **opensees.so** (go figure).
-Also to import this module now in your code you can do one of 2 things:
+   This last copy is needed as the OpenSeesPy.dylib module at present actually needs to load from a file named **opensees.so** To import this module now in your code you must do one of 2 things:

    1. If you have used pip3 to install openseespy, you can replace the opensees.so file in the site_package location with the opensees.so above.
 To find the location of this module, use the following: